MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/what-is-information-protection.md

 AIP labels managed in the Azure portal are *not* supported by the unified labeling platform, are limited to working with the Azure Information Protection client and scanner, and Microsoft Cloud App Security.

 We recommend migrating to unified labeling to support these features, as well as SharePoint, Microsoft 365 apps, Outlook for the web and mobile devices, PowerBI data protection, and more.
-For more information, see Tutorial: Migrating to the unified labeling platform.
+For more information, see [Tutorial: Migrating from the Azure Information Protection (AIP) classic client to the unified labeling client](tutorial-migrating-to-ul.md).

 >[!NOTE]
 > To provide a unified and streamlined customer experience, **Azure Information Protection client (classic)** and **Label Management** in the Azure Portal are being **deprecated** as of **March 31, 2021**.